 Made in China FAQ

 Our products are responsibly made in China.
-As a statement, this raises some eyebrows in a time where countries across the world are facing challenges of how to best support people, economies and our planet through uncertainty.
-Whilst most of the products we consume are made overseas, there’s a growing desire to support locally made.
+This statement raises some eyebrows at a time when countries across the world are facing challenges of how to best support people, economies, and our planet through uncertainty.
+While most of the products we consume are made overseas, there’s a growing desire to support locally made.

 Why do you make your products in China?